Plan Your Visit

 GUIDED TRAIL TOURS AND NATURE TALKS

 Guided Trail Tours and Nature talks are provided by our passionate staff and volunteers.
 These activities are family friendly educational opportunities to learn discover more about nature in the Okanagan.
-Suitable for guests of all ages and will run from May 1 – August 21, 2021.
+Suitable for guests of all ages.

 For more information visit here.